Switching up knobs and sliders on your MIDI controller can be tough thing to deal with while jamming out and recording tracks.

 With a MIDI foot controller, you get FULL CONTROL over the special effects, channels, and other assigned functions in your entire production rig.

 Another thing, MIDI devices are easy to use and will often easily sync with the software used for recording your beats.

-During my years of experience, I have worked with numerous midi compatible foot controllers and found that some tend to work better than others.
-I’m sharing my selection of the top foot controllers for every purpose.
+During our years of experience, we’ve worked with numerous MIDI-compatible foot controllers and found that some tend to work better than others.

 The Best MIDI Foot Controllers Reviewed

-When you are looking to buy your first foot-activated MIDI controller, the options available to you can be overwhelming.
-Without knowing what to look for, you might end up with a controller that is not compatible with your studio setup – or one that simply does not suffice with your needs.
+When you’re looking to buy your first foot-activated MIDI controller, the options available to you can be overwhelming.
+Without knowing what to look for, you might end up with a controller that’s not compatible with your rig and studio setup — or one that simply does not suffice with your needs.

 Best Overall MIDI Foot Controller

 The Behringer FCB1010 is the best option if you’re looking for a professional experience from a trusted brand.
 The Behringer brand is one of the top options in the music industry — and its products are made from only the top materials.

 One of the most important functions in this foot controller is the fact that there are built-in presets that can be configured.
 The configurable presets allow you to set up a range of automated functions — which can be triggered with the touch of a single button.
 A total of 10 preset buttons can be found on this foot controller.